 Not only does salt give food extra flavor, but it is also essential for human life.
 Because of this, salt can be found in practically every kitchen.

 Despite its commonality, maybe you have never thought much about salt and its shelf life.
-It is always there when you need it, but maybe you have found yourself wondering… will this salt go bad?
+It is always there when you need it, but maybe you have found yourself wondering… will salt go bad?

 The answer to this question might actually depend on what type of salt you have.
 Curious?
 Read ahead.